 ***1/2 / Amazon Image - A-

-It's kind of a sin that Thrower didn't sling props at this rough and ready, shocking, strangely touching, uniquely African American masterpiece; it's not only uniquely its decade, it provides perhaps the trippiest metaphysical soundtrack ever, exploring the ever-mounting nature of addiction so beautifully it's palpable, tragic, and moving.
-If you only know Duane Jones from Night of the Living Dead it may prove a real eye opener to see him play the majestic, fluent French-speaking Dr. Hess, living the high life, with a son in boarding school, and a suicidal vampire guest, will have you stoned in awe.
+It's kind of a shame Thrower didn't sling props at this rough and ready, shocking, moving, uniquely African American masterpiece; it's not only uniquely its decade, it provides perhaps the trippiest metaphysical soundtrack in the history of film, exploring the ever-mounting nature of addiction with a beautifully widening gyre of sonic feedback.
+If you only know Duane Jones from Night of the Living Dead, his majestic, fluent French-speaking Dr. Hess, living the high life, with a son in boarding school, and a suicidal vampire guest, will have you stoned in awe.
 His relationship with Ganja, is one of the most beautiful love stories of the decade.